hydro-project/hydroflow/hydroflow/examples/two_pc/README.md

 and a two-phase commit process is run for that transaction.
 Votes to commit or abort are randomized.

 You should see logging information on screen at both the coordinator and the subordinates.

+Adding the `--mermaid` flag to the end of the command lines above will print out a [mermaid](https://mermaid-js.github.io/) graph of the program.
+Adding the `--dot` flag to the end of the command lines above will print out a [dot](https://graphviz.org/doc/info/lang.html) graph of the program.